-- a solution allows you to focus on the intellectual, critical core aspects of your business and remove supporting tasks from consideration;
+- A solution allows you to focus on the intellectual, critical core aspects of your business and remove supporting tasks from consideration;

-- a solution doesn’t require or your staff to be trained on its usage; and,
+- A solution doesn’t require or your staff to be trained on its usage; and,

-- a solution doesn’t take months to implement.
+- A solution doesn’t take months to implement.

 As long as processes are initiated by documents, there will be a requirement to review documents and extract data.
-But when it comes to a tool versus solution approach–when on-boarding borrowers for example, you should look to remove data entry from the process.
+But when it comes to a tool versus solution approach–when onboarding borrowers for example, you should look to remove data entry from the process.

 Instead of a tool approach to document digitization, which allows you to: